PRO100BYTE/ProjectArcade-Wiki/advanced-features/translations.md

 In order to update an existing language file with the new strings to be translated, you need to proceed like this:

-* Copy the **es-features.po** file from your language into the following directory of your RetroBat installation : `\emulationstation\.emulationstation\es_features.locale`
+* Copy the **es-features.po** file from your language into the following directory of your ProjectArcade installation : `\emulationstation\.emulationstation\es_features.locale`
 * Rename the file to `es-features-template.po`
-* Open a cmd window in the `\emulationstation` folder of your RetroBat installation and type the following command line: `emulatorlauncher -updatepo`
+* Open a cmd window in the `\emulationstation` folder of your ProjectArcade installation and type the following command line: `emulatorlauncher -updatepo`

 <figure><img src="https://i.imgur.com/6DReUC3.png" alt=""><figcaption></figcaption></figure>